Brewers vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has recorded 144 hits with 27 doubles, two triples, 14 home runs and 32 walks.
+- Bryson Stott has put up 144 hits with 27 doubles, two triples, 14 home runs and 32 walks.
 He has driven in 55 runs with 24 stolen bases.

 Stott Recent Games